Spatial database: Characteristics

 Some databases support only simplified or modified sets of these operations, especially in cases of NoSQL systems like MongoDB and CouchDB.

 Spatial index

-A Spatial index is used by a spatial database to optimize spatial queries.
+A spatial index is used by a spatial database to optimize spatial queries, implementing spatial access methods.
 Database systems use indices to quickly look up values by sorting data values in a linear (e.g. alphabetical) order; however, this way of indexing data is not optimal for spatial queries in two- or three-dimensional space.
 Instead, spatial databases use a spatial index designed specifically for multi-dimensional ordering.
 Common spatial index methods include: